jrhalchak/modest-modal/README.md

   content: '', // 'url' when ajax, 'css-selector' when html, 'string' when content
   modalClass: '', // 'class' to add to modal on top of default class
   closeButton: '', // a 'selector' to apply the close button binding to
-  transitionDuration: '', // '0.4s' or '400' override the transition length for fadeins
+  transitionDuration: '', // '0.4s' override the transition length for fadeins
   positionX: '', // '50%', '500px', etc. Override the initial position FROM LEFT (for animation before it reaches 50%)
   positionY: '', // '50%', '500px', etc. Override the initial position FROM TOP (for animation before it reaches 50%)
   overlayBackground: '', // css background property values to override overlay – i.e. 'url(bg.jpg) top left no-repeat'